 In some cases a building inspection will be required to determine if there are any hazardous materials or safety risks.
 Records will be made of existing damage and any environmental issues.
 The inspection will also assess how the property and surrounds might be affected by the demolition.

-A pre-demolition asbestos inspection will locate all asbestos-containing materials in the building.
-By law, asbestos must be removed by a licenced asbestos removal specialist.
+If you are starting a domestic demolition project a pre-demolition asbestos inspection is necessary to locate all asbestos-containing materials in the building first.
+By law, asbestos must be removed by a licensed asbestos removal specialist.

 You Will Need A Demolition Permit